wumipo/hello-world/README.md

 # hello-world
 first repository
 Hi Everybody
-I' wumipo@gmail.
+I' wumipo.
 I'd like to know more about coding.
 I'm not an interesting person☺